This project is now closed

 Motherhood, Loss and the First World War

-Motherhood, Loss and the First World War acknowledges the universality of bereavement as the defining experience of the First World War with a special focus on the impact on mothers — an overlooked aspect of grief from the period.
-The project is in partnership with Royal Holloway University of London and the Institute for Historical Research.
+Motherhood, Loss and the First World War acknowledged the universality of bereavement as the defining experience of the First World War with a special focus on the impact on mothers — an overlooked aspect of grief from the period.
+The project was in partnership with Royal Holloway University of London and the Institute of Historical Research.

-Motherhood, Loss and the First World War will share community-researched stories of women bereaved during the First World War, bringing to light their experiences and inviting communities across the country to remember them.
-The project will have a special focus on women’s groups to discover these stories and to respond to them in creative and meaningful ways, empowering isolated women by connecting them with their community, and developing citizenship, civil society and advocacy skills.
-It will also bring to light new areas of historical research into the impact bereavement had on societies in Britain during and after the First World War.
+Motherhood, Loss and the First World War shared community-researched stories of women bereaved during the First World War, bringing to light their experiences and invited communities across the country to remember them.
+The project had a special focus on women’s groups to discover these stories and to respond to them in creative and meaningful ways, empowering isolated women by connecting them with their community, and developing citizenship, civil society and advocacy skills.
+It also brought light to new areas of historical research into the impact bereavement had on societies in Britain during and after the First World War.

 Mrs. Gunn’s son, Private John Alexander Gunn died in action during the Battle of Somme in on 14 November 1916 when he was 31.
 While on active service John Gunn made botanical notes, and in his memory his mother had them professionally published into a pamphlet after he died.
 She also included a letter in the pamphlet written to her by Prive Gunn’s officer, which praised Private Gunn as being hardworking and intelligent.
 When the war memorial was unveiled in Mrs. Dunn’s home of Bromley, she could not stand to go.